 The Foundation takes pride in the leanness of its administration, which results in fast decisionmaking, and in the greatest possible proportion of its resources being available to support beneficiaries.
-Our vision is to be recognised as a cost-effective and fast-moving organisation that stands out for its speed of decision-making.
-At the same time, the Foundation continues to apply analytical rigour to ensuring that the impact of its grant-making is maximised.
+Our vision is to be recognised as a cost-effective and fast-moving organisation that stands out for its responsiveness and speed of decision-making.

 The Foundation adopts a proactive approach to grant-making; accordingly, it does not seek applications for grants, nor does it make grants in response to unsolicited applications.

-At this time last year, the Trustees paid tribute to the founder and Settlor of the Foundation, Nicolai Tangen, following his (and Katja Tangen's) departure from the Board upon Nicolai's appointment as Chief Executive Officer of the Norwegian sovereign wealth fund.
-The substantial growth in the Foundation's net assets, and hence in its grant-making capacity, that occurred in 2021 is a consequence of Nicolai's past generosity, and the Trustees wish to re-iterate their gratitude to Nicolai and Katja for their great munificence.
+The Trustees re-iterate their gratitude for the past generosity of the founder and Settlor of the Foundation, Nicolai Tangen, particularly with regard to the arrangements made following his (and Katja Tangen's) departure from the Board upon Nicolai's appointment as Chief Executive Officer of the Norwegian sovereign wealth fund.
+This has allowed the Foundation to sustain the significant level of grant-making of the last few years.